Skip to Content

 3. Evening rain lily (Zephyranthus drummondii)

-evening star rain lily
+evening rain lilies.

 This perennial bulb produces a leafless flowering stalk on the heels of rainfall, resulting in a solitary, ephemeral, six-petaled white bloom that unfurls in the evening and lasts only a few days.
 As it ages, the flower turns pink, continuing its special, fleeting, eye-catching show.
 Although the flowering window kicks off in late spring, peak bloom tends to come in late summer and early fall.